 In the first case, simply log into your Blogger account and delete the exposed content.
 Google will re-index the page in a few weeks, and it will be as if your information had never been exposed.

 The second case it a little trickier.
 If the exposed information is illegal to publish because it violates a court order, a copyright, or a state or federal statute, you can use Google’s content removal tools to request that the offending content be taken down.

-If the exposed information does not violate the law, your only option is to contact the host of the blog, and ask nicely that it be removed.
+If the exposed information does not violate the law, your only option is to contact the host of the blog to politely request the removal of your information.

 Last Update: 6/26/2019